Skip to main content

 For Gamers

-• Diverse game genres train different cognitive abilities
+• Different game genres exercise different abilities

 Future Research Directions

-2. Genre Specificity: Do different game types train different skills?
+2. Genre specificity: Do different game types train different skills?

 Conclusion